Synthetic oil: Performance of synthetic oil

-The advantages of using synthetic motor oils include better low- and high-temperature viscosity performance at service temperature extremes, better (higher) Viscosity Index (VI), and chemical and shear stability.
+The advantages of using synthetic motor oils include better low-and high-temperature viscosity performance at service temperature extremes, better (higher) Viscosity Index (VI), and chemical and shear stability.
 This also helps in decreasing the loss due to evaporation.
-It serves resistance to oxidation, thermal breakdown, and oil sludge problems and extended drain intervals, with the environmental benefit of less used oil waste generated.
+It is resistant to oxidation, thermal breakdown, oil sludge problems and provides extended drain intervals, with the environmental benefit of less used oil waste generated.
 It provides better lubrication in extreme cold conditions.
-The use of synthetic oils promises possibly a longer engine life with superior protection against "ash" and other deposit formation in engine hot spots (in particular in turbochargers and superchargers) for less oil burn-off and reduced chances of damaging oil passageway clogging.
+The use of synthetic oils promises a longer engine life with superior protection against "ash" and other deposit formation in engine hot spots (in particular in turbochargers and superchargers) for less oil burn-off and reduced chances of damaging oil passageway clogging.
 The performance of automobiles is improved as net increase in horsepower and torque due to less internal drag on engine.
-Moreover, it can improve fuel efficiency - 1.8% to 5% has been documented in fleet tests.
+Moreover, it can improve fuel efficiency - 1.8% to 5% as has been documented in fleet tests.

 However, synthetic motor oils are substantially more expensive (per volume) than mineral oils and have potential decomposition problems in certain chemical environments (predominantly in industrial use).